Fire as a metaphorical (or literally magical) representation of life itself, or Life Energy.

 To many people, fire has always been a representation of the start of human civilization.
 The animated nature of a dancing flame has been used as a symbol of vitality and well being.
 It's why passionate, hotblooded and lively people are often described as being "fiery".

-This is the main reason Dying Candles are associated with death.
+This is the main reason extinguished candles are associated with death.

 Elemental Embodiments of fire are typically depicted as sapient fire, making their fire literally their life.

-- In Digimon Savers, the use of a Digisoul is represented by energy taking the form of a pixelated flame.
+- In Digimon Data Squad, the use of a Digisoul is represented by energy taking the form of a pixelated flame.